CALIFORNIA: First things First: check "Roster of Handguns" for a list of all handguns legal in California. http://certguns.doj.ca.gov/

 Let's take BudsGunShop.com—one of countless online weapons dealers.
 It's entirely on the level, with a brick and mortar HQ in Lexington, Kentucky.
 It even has a Pinterest button.
-Bud's will sell you this semi-automatic Adcor Defense B.E.A.R., for a little over $1,500.
-Shipping is free.
-An AR-15 can be snapped up for under $900.
-You have other online sites to buy as well: Sportsmanguide.com, GunBroker.com, etc.
+Bud's Shipping is free and no sales tax if you are, or become a member, which isn't a large amount.
+You have other online sites to buy as well: Sportsmanguide.com, GunBroker.com, Atlantic Firearms, Grapagun.com, Impactguns.com, etc.

 If would like to start a hobby, and stay with in a budget, you can still purchase AR-15 Striped Lowers $69.00 up.
 You can purchase different calibers, 223/556/308/9mm etc.

 As you may already know, you can't have any firearms shipped directly to your home.
 A federally licensed dealer needs to act as a proxy.
 Most firearm websites, like Bud's Gun Shop, already have a list of approved FFL dealers in your area for you to choose from.
 The firearm website distributor will take your money and ship your firearm's to the dealer of your choosing.
 The dealer charges a transfer fee from $35.00 to $100.00.
 Fore example: The FFL Dealer will charge a transfer fee of $35.00 or more, plus a DROS fee, "background check" of $25.00.
 Also, you will need your Firearm Safety Certificate, "FSC", or CCW and two types of ID with your picture and current address.
 Most, or all FFL Dealers can provide you with the FSC test should you need to take it.
 Oh! that's an additional $25.00 fee.

 You will be asked to fill out a 4473 ATF form prior to completing your DROS online background check.
 This process doesn't take very long.
 After that, you wait 10 days prior to picking up your firearm, and if you're not a convicted felon, you will be on you way to the range.